 Servings: 1 * Preparation time: 20 min * Start to finish: 35 min

 - 1 pizza crust, homemade or store-bought (want to go low carb?
 Check out my recipe for cauliflower pizza crust)

 - 1 cup of alfredo sauce (click here for my quick and easy alfredo sauce recipe)

 - 1/2 cup of mozzarella cheese

 - 0.25 lbs (4.4 ounces/125 grams) of steak

 - ½ green bell pepper, thinly sliced strips

 Start by marinating the steak with olive oil, diced garlic, red pepper flakes, ground pepper and a bit of salt.
 Let the steak rest for approx. one hour to allow the spices to infuse the meat and make sure it is tender.
 Cook the steak in the oven for 8 minutes at 320 degrees Fahrenheit/160 degrees Celsius.
 Turn the meat after 4 minutes.
 Afterwards your steak should ideally be medium cooked.
 It should not be well-done as it would thus dry out too much when baking with the pizza.

-While the steak is in the oven, lay out the pizza dough on a baking tray and cook the alfredo sauce (click here for the recipe).
+While the steak is in the oven, lay out the pizza dough on a baking tray and cook the alfredo sauce (my alfredo sauce recipe).
 Generously apply the alfredo sauce on the pizza crust, then drizzle the mozarella cheese on top.
 Afterwards add the onion slices and bell pepper strips.
 Last, cut the steak into smaller pieces and spread them out on the dough.
 Bake the pizza at 425 degrees Fahrenheit/220 degrees Celsius in the preheated oven for 10-12 minutes until the crust is golden.